Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more

 If your friends and family are like mine, the majority of your baby gifts will be adorable pieces of clothing!
 As such, I really only registered for everyday basics.

 - Organic White Onesies – I have a feeling that our little nugget will really live in these!
-I made sure to have a pack of Gerber Organic Onesies for newborn, 0-3 month, and 3-6 months.
+I made sure to have a pack of Gerber Organic Onesies for all sizes.
 These have been invaluable!
 She wears them all the time when we're just around the house and I keep a spare in our diaper bag in case we need an outfit change.
 These are the Long Sleeved Version.

 - L’ovedbaby Unisex Baby Organic Kimono Bodysuits – I LOVE these little bodysuits.
 I registered for 4 different colors in 0-3 month and 3-6 month.